MetricH/heka-health-plugin/README.md

 ### iOS

-Step 1: Append the Info.plist with the following 2 entries
+1) Append the Info.plist with the following 2 entries

 ```xml
 <key>NSHealthShareUsageDescription</key>